What Happens if I’m Accused of a Title IX Violation in Wisconsin?

 At Nelson Defense Group, we represent students, faculty, and staff across Wisconsin who face Title IX violation allegations.
 We understand both the disciplinary process and the criminal risks that may accompany it.

-We provide strategic and aggressive defense that helps protect you in any way we can.
-From the first notice of allegations through hearings and appeals, we guide you at each stage.
+We provide strategic and supportive defense that helps protect you in any way we can.
+From the first notice of allegations all the way through hearings, we guide you at each stage.
 Our focus is on protecting your rights, your reputation, and your future.

 Our team has experience in both criminal defense and Title IX cases.
 We have successfully defended clients in Wisconsin schools and secured "not responsible" findings.
 The sooner you contact us, the sooner we can begin working on your defense.